ROI Is in Improved Trust and Collective Intelligence Within the Team

 It’s the subtle reflection to a team that they have the wisdom needed to find the right solution or path.

-Neutrality is free from judgement about good or bad, right or wrong.
+Neutrality is free from judgment about good or bad, right or wrong.
 And there is an openness in neutrality that makes room for more than one truth and more than one solution.

 So, with more trust within a team, comes more effectiveness, better solutions…and more options.